Health Law Blog for the Medical Community

 • Risk to Patients: people in these rural/underserved areas will be treated by physicians with minimal clinical training and will be doing so with no direct supervision.

-• Risk to the Licensed Physician engaged in the collaborative practice arrangement: How can you hold the Licensed Physician responsible for all the activities of the Assistant Physician when they may not be supervising them face to face?
+• Risk to Assistant Physician: This law seems to place the Assistant Physician at a huge liability risk.
+What standard of care will apply to them in malpractice law suits?
+Will they be able to obtain malpractice insurance?• Risk to the Licensed Physician engaged in the collaborative practice arrangement: How can you hold the Licensed Physician responsible for all the activities of the Assistant Physician when they may not be supervising them face to face?

 • Confusion: will patients understand the difference between the Assistant Physician, Physician and Physician Assistant?